raspberrypilearning/3d-printed-astro-pi-flight-case/worksheet2.md

 Waggle the joystick and press all the push buttons.
 If everything is working, the joystick should give a direction indication and the buttons will show the corresponding letter on the LED matrix.
 Press `Escape` to exit.

 The flight unit uses hardware pull ups on the GPIO pins; however, this test code enables the Raspberry Pi's own internal pull up resistors so your button wiring can be nice and simple.
-Because of this, you will also need to set the internal pull ups in any Astro Pi code that you write.
+Because of this, you'll also need to set the internal pull ups in any Astro Pi code that you write.
 The block of code below will do this for you; just make sure you have this at the top of each program.

 ```python
 import RPi.GPIO as GPIO